sbg/Mitty/Readme.md

 ## Alignment accuracy

 ```
-mitty -v4 debug alignment-analysis-plot \
+mitty -v4 debug alignment-analysis process\
+  ${BAM} \
-  bwac.bam lqc.txt \
+  ${FASTQ_PREFIX}-corrupt-lq.txt \
-  bwac.alignment.npy \
+  ${BAM}.alignment.npy \
-  --fig-prefix bwac.alignment \
+  --fig-prefix ${BAM}.alignment \
   --max-d 200 \
   --max-size 50 \
-  --plot-bin-size 5
+  --plot-bin-size 10
 ```

-This invocation will process `bwac.bam` (using the long qname side car file `lqc.txt`) and summarize the alignment performance in a numpy data file (`bwac.alignment.npy`).
-It will plot them in a set of figures named with the prefix `bwac.alignment`.
+This invocation will process `${BAM}` and summarize the alignment performance in a numpy data file (`${BAM}.alignment.npy`).
+It will plot them in a set of figures named with the prefix
+`${BAM}.alignment`.
 The alignment error will be assessed upto a maximum of 200bp.
-The program will check variants from 50bp deletions to 50bp insertions, putting them into 5bp size bins.
+The program will check variants from 50bp deletions to 50bp insertions, putting them into 10bp size bins.
 SNPs are always counted and placed in their own spearate bin.

 ![MQ plots](docs/images/aligner-report-example-1.png?raw=true "MQ plots")